load the necessary libraries

 data(PimaIndiansDiabetes2)

-<- PimaIndiansDiabetes2
+db <- PimaIndiansDiabetes2

 db <- db %>% drop_na()

-db <- db %>% select(glucose, insulin, diabetes)
+db_raw <- db %>% select(glucose, insulin, diabetes)

-<- initial_split(db_raw, prop = 0.80)
+db_split <- initial_split(db_raw, prop = 0.80)

-db_split # Create training data
+# Create training data

-<- db_split %>% training()
+db_train <- db_split %>% training()

-db_train # Create testing data
+# Create testing data

-a.
-Creating the Recipe: Construct a recipe for the model by normalizing glucose
+db_test <- db_split %>% testing()a.
+Creating the Recipe: Construct a recipe for the model by normalizing glucose and insulin predictors to predict diabetes status on the training set, ensuring data scales are comparable.

 Click for answer